 Margin Health – Do you have healthy profit margins on your products?
 Are you continually looking for ways to improve them?

 We work with our Progress Masters clients to evaluate their margin health.
-We start by using the 80/20 rule.
+To do this, we start by using the 80/20 rule.
 We examine the profitability of the top 20% of the products both by sales dollars and sales volume.
 We learn what can be improved and we work on that.
 Next, we look at the bottom 20% of products by sales dollars and volume.
 Many times, these are legacy products that clients are emotionally attached to.
 This is where an unbiased third party can help you be objective in your analysis and decision making.

 Transaction Frequency – Do your customers repeatedly buy from you over alternatives?
 While this seems like it belongs in the Sales Level, it really speaks to the cost of acquiring customers.
 If every sale requires your full marketing effort, then you better have great margins.
 You want to create leverage from each new customer and better yet, figure out how to turn them into raving fans.
 This speaks more to creating stability—the profit level.